-A long time awaited, the AeroWeave™ Series is Firenock’s unique take on the arrow.
-Designed like all Firenock products, every aspect of our aero's design has been optimized -- spine, weight and strength.
-To comprehend how we exactly "optimized” today’s carbon arrow, it is important to start at the beginning...
+A long time awaited, the AeroWeave Series is Firenock’s unique take on the arrow.
+Designed like all Firenock products, every aspect of this shaft’s design has been optimized—spine, weight and strength.
+To comprehend how exactly we “optimized” today’s carbon arrow, it is important to start at the beginning...